SophieMcGee/sophie-mcgee-copywriting/README.md

 #### Contact Form

 The footer features a user-friendly contact form, inviting visitors to initiate direct communication.
-Fields for name, email, phone number, and a message ensure that potential clients can easily reach out, streamlining the enquiry process.
+Fields for name, email, phone number, and a message ensure that potential clients can easily reach out, streamlining the enquiry process, with each field having the following type:

+1. First Name (required, type=text)
+1. Last Name (required, type=text)
+1. Email (required, type=email)
+1. Message (required, type=textarea)

+As this is a test website, upon submission of this form a user is sent to a contact page.

 There are call-to-actions buttons throughout the website pages which link to this contact form.

 ![Contact-Form](assets/readme-images/contact-form.png)